mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/_index.md

 subsection: Mobile Apps
 ---

-Mattermost publishes an unsigned build of the mobile app in the <a href="https://github.com/mattermost/mattermost-mobile/releases" target="_blank">GitHub Releases</a> page with every version that gets released.
+Mattermost publishes an unsigned build of the mobile app in the [GitHub Releases](https://github.com/mattermost/mattermost-mobile/releases) page with every version that gets released.

 These unsigned builds cannot be distributed and/or installed directly on devices until they are properly signed.